jwcarr/eyekit/README.md

 Each interest area was only fixated once in this example, so the total duration on each was 100ms.

+At the moment, Eyekit does not provide any built-in recipes for calculating typical measures of interest; in general, you are expected to write code to calculate whatever it is you are interested in measuring.

 ### Visualization

-While working with Eyekit, it is often useful to be able to see what's going on visually.
-Eyekit has some basic visualization tools to help you create visualizations of your data.
+Eyekit has some basic tools to help you create visualizations of your data.
 We begin by creating an `Image` object, specifying the pixel dimensions of the screen:

 ```python
 >>> image = eyekit.Image(1920, 1080)